eonist/eonist.github.io/_posts/2018-11-22-The-programatic-iOS-app.md

 My checklist when making a programmatic iOS app<!--more-->

-1. Clean up the AppDelegate class and add a Window variable:
+1. Clean up the `AppDelegate.swift` class and add a Window variable:

 ```swift
 import UIKit